compomics/ThermoRawFileParser/README.md

 # ThermoRawFileParser

 Wrapper around the .net (C#) ThermoFisher ThermoRawFileReader library for running on Linux with mono.
-It takes a thermo RAW file as input and outputs a metadata file and the MS2 spectra (centroided) in MGF format.
+It takes a thermo RAW file as input and outputs a metadata file and the spectra in 2 possible formats
+* MGF: only MS2 spectra
+* mzML: both MS1 and MS2 spectra

 RawFileReader reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved